The Daily Health in Survivorship Study

 Are you or someone you know a breast cancer survivor?
 Are you interested in participating in breast cancer and couples research?
 We need your help!

-We are looking for breast cancer survivors and their partners to take part in our study exploring how relationships and stress affect couples' immune and cardiovascular systems during survivorship.
+We are looking for breast cancer survivors to take part in our study exploring how relationships and stress affect immune and cardiovascular systems during survivorship.

-Couples will be compensated up for their time.
+Each person will be compensated for their time.

 What is the purpose of the study?

-Cardiovascular health often declines during and following cancer treatment, and researchers want to know how people’s daily stress and feelings about their relationships might influence cardiovascular and immune health.
-On average, people’s interactions with their partner have been related to health.
-This study is designed to help understand how people’s daily life with their partner relates to their well-being and cardiovascular and immune systems, including feelings of fatigue (tiredness) and negative mood, changes in heart rate, and levels of inflammation.
-The researchers will measure aspects of your immune system, heart rate, and daily health behaviors to see if these are related to your satisfaction with your partner in ways that could impact long-term health.
-Your participation in this study will help provide insight into the pathways through which relationships produce its substantial health effects.
+Cardiovascular health often declines during and following cancer treatment, and researchers want to know how people’s daily stress and feelings about their close relationships might influence cardiovascular and immune health.
+On average, people’s social interactions especially with a partner have been related to health.
+This study is designed to help understand how people’s daily life and relationships contribute to their well-being and cardiovascular and immune systems, including feelings of fatigue (tiredness) and negative mood, changes in heart rate, and levels of inflammation.
+The researchers will measure aspects of your immune system, heart rate, and daily health behaviors to see if these are related to your close relationships and satisfaction with your partner in ways that could impact long-term health.
+Your participation in this study will help provide insight into the pathways through which social relationships produce their substantial health effects.

 What does the study involve?